Best of Central Asia Tour

 Bishkek Kyrgyzstan

 Welcome to Kyrgyzstan!
 Most flights arrive very early in the morning.
-You will transfer to the hotel and check in at the hotel with time to rest after your long flight, take a shower, and have breakfast.
+You will transfer to the hotel and check-in at the hotel with time to rest after your long flight, take a shower, and have breakfast.

 In the afternoon, we will have a walking city tour in Bishkek.
 Bishkek, the charming capital of Kyrgyzstan, is relatively young.
 It started as a Russian garrison named “Pishpek” in the late 19th century, and it was only during the Soviet period that it grew into a city.
 It is a very green place, with tree-lined boulevards and many parks.
 Our sightseeing program in Bishkek includes Oak Park, the Ala-Too Square with a visit to the National Museum, and Victory Square.